searchisko/configuration/data/query/developer_materials.md

 **Developer materials** query is designed for the needs of developer materials finder web page and it is used to search and filter developer related documents.

-It is restricted to search on top of the following `sys_type`s:
+ It is restricted to search on top of the following `sys_content_type`s:

+ - jbossdeveloper_quickstart
- - quickstart
+ - jbossdeveloper_demo
- - video
+ - jbossdeveloper_bom
- - demo
+ - jbossdeveloper_archetype
  - jbossdeveloper_example
+ - jbossdeveloper_vimeo
+ - jbossdeveloper_youtube
- - jbossdeveloper_archetype
+ - jbossdeveloper_book
- - jbossdeveloper_bom
+ - rht_knowledgebase_article
- - solution
+ - rht_knowledgebase_solution
- - article
+ - jbossorg_blog

 In addition to matching documents it also provides two aggregations around "format" which is basically [terms aggregation] of `sys_type` field.
 The tricky part is that one specific `sys_type` category